If you are trying to figure out how much you should charge for your microschool’s tuition, you are in the right place.

 What should I charge for my microschool tuition?

-I wish there were a clear answer.
-This will look different for each microschool owner.
-There are also several different variables to consider.
+I wish there were a clearer answer.
+This will look different for each microschool owner because there are several different variables to consider.

 The first thing you will have to understand is that your microschool is a business.
 Therefore, you have to decide what your business structure will be.